trufflesecurity/how-to-rotate/content/docs/tutorials/gcp.md

 ---
 ## Revoke the Leaked GCP API Key

+#### *Note: deleting the project that contains the key, does not ensure swift deactivation of that key.
+GCP services and traffic can remain active up to 30 days after scheduling a project for deletion*

 ### Step 1 - Navigate to the relevant Service Account page
 #### 1a.
 Navigate to the impacted GCP project
 #### 1b.
 Click on the `IAM & Admin` tab